-Retrium uses dot voting to decide which topics and themes are most important to discuss during a retrospective.
+Retrium uses dot voting to determine which topics and themes are most important to discuss during a retrospective.

-After the Think and Group phases, you'll move onto the Voting phase of the retrospective.
-During this phase, each person is able to privately vote on which topics they'd like to discuss.
-Retrium will then organize your topics for discussion automatically, based on which ones have the most votes.
+After the Group phase, you'll move to the Voting phase.
+Each person can privately vote on which topics they'd like to discuss during this phase.
+Retrium will then automatically organize your issues for discussion based on which ones have the most votes.
 You'll easily save the time it usually takes to manually calculate and organize this information.

 Calculating the Number of Votes